 Do I need a passport to fly to Alaska?

 No, if you are a U.S. citizen flying from another state.
-However, beginning May 7, 2025, you must present a Real ID-compliant license or another acceptable ID like a passport or military ID to pass TSA checkpoints.
+However, since May 7, 2025, you must present a Real ID-compliant license or another acceptable ID like a passport or military ID to pass TSA checkpoints.

 Can I drive to Alaska without a passport?